The Cutting Edge

 15 Cool Knives with Unique Opening Mechanisms

-One of the things I love most about the knife community is the constant quest for innovation and freshness.
-While I love dissecting the minute changes in the latest flipper, it’s those completely ground-breaking models that keep me in awe.
+One of the things I appreciate most about the knife community is the relentless drive for innovation and originality.
+Sure, I enjoy diving into the subtle tweaks on the latest flippers, but it’s the truly revolutionary designs that leave me in awe.

 Here are 15 knives with the most interesting deployment mechanisms.